Best Lobster Ravioli Sauce

 Sherry offers a distinct flavor that is hard to replicate with something else; we suggest adding it to the creamy lobster ravioli sauce.
 However, this heavy cream sauce recipe only calls for 1/2 cup of sherry, so you won’t need much to substitute.
-You can replace it with chicken stock and a light squeeze of lemon, or 1/4 cup of water mixed with 1/4 cup of apple cider vinegar.
+You can replace it with chicken stock, a light squeeze of lemon juice and a bit of lemon zest, or 1/4 cup of water mixed with 1/4 cup of apple cider vinegar.
 Note that either option will alter the flavor of the sauce.

 If you can’t find (or don’t like tarragon) consider adding in fresh or dried thyme, dried or fresh basil, or fresh parsley.
 Remember, 1 teaspoon of dried herbs = 3 teaspoons of fresh herbs.

 Swap cooked or raw lobster with an equal amount of cooked or raw crab.
 This version is a bit more economical, but still tastes amazing!